ksvetlyo/Udemy-CSharp-Tasks/README.md

 # csharpTasks

-Here are some csharp tasks for a Udemy Course.
+Elementary tasks from a Udemy Course.